Balsam fir (Abies balsamea)

 Range

-Found in the forests of northern Minnesota and in a few scattered localities in the southeastern corner of the state.
-Balsam fir is usually associated with white spruce, from which it can easily be distinguished by its large upright cones and soft leaves.
-It thrives in cool, damp places and is very shade tolerant.
+Found in the forests of northern Minnesota and in a few scattered locations in the southeastern corner of the state.
+Balsam fir is usually associated with white spruce, from which it can be distinguished by its large, upright cones and soft needles.
+It thrives in cool, damp places and is very shade-tolerant.

 Wood uses

-Light, soft, not strong or durable with a coarse grain.
-Used only slightly for construction lumber, it is mixed with spruce wood for paper pulp.
+The wood is light, soft, and not strong or durable, with a coarse grain.
+It is used only slightly for construction lumber and is often mixed with spruce wood for paper pulp.
 Balsam fir is especially important as a Christmas tree species.

 Back to top